 What happened?
 And how did you not see it coming?

 After sitting down with some trusted friends and family members, they broke the news that your lemonade simply wasn’t any good.
-And if you had been paying closer attention, very few people came back for a second glass.
-The overly-sour taste was enough to send them down the side street to your competitor in the neighborhood.
-And without the repeat business, you had not only lost your initial customers, but also spoiled your reputation such that it was hard to find new ones.
+If you had been paying closer attention, very few people came back for a second glass.
+The overly-sour taste was enough to send them down the side street to your neighborhood competitor.
+And without the repeat business, you not only lost your initial customers, but also spoiled your reputation such that it was hard to find new ones.

 All of this could have been avoided if you’d been tracking leading indicators of success, were monitoring these metrics properly, and had experimented with new ways to improve your product (the lemonade) and growth strategy (luring in thirsty neighbors).